Alcohol, Asthma and Food Allergies: What You Need to Know

 Mount Sinai’s Dr. Scott Sicherer explains the science behind food allergy “co-factors,” and how to stay safe.

-Asthma symptoms from drinking wine and alcohol have long been a mystery, but research presented at the AAAAI annual conference sheds some light on why they occur.
+Alcohol Reactions with Asthma Linked to Aspirin Asthma symptoms from drinking wine and alcohol have long been a mystery, but research presented at the AAAAI’s annual conference sheds some light on why they occur.

 Researchers have discovered that most adults with asthma who are sensitive to aspirin also get mild to severe respiratory symptoms when drinking alcohol.
 Read more about what this means and why it changes our understanding of asthma and alcohol.